tyler-ruff/tyler-ruff/README.md

 Hello!
 I am Tyler, I Love programming and learning/teaching about computers!

 ## What do you do?
-Blazed Labs is a product development company I founded in January 2021.
+Blazed Labs is a product development company we founded in January, 2020.
 We make software, items, and media.
 This also includes games.

 ## Social